ibm-cloud-docs/devsecops/devsecops-get-repo-params.md

 ## get_repo_params()
 {: #get_repo_params}

-The function `get-repo-params` is designed to retrieve the repo-related information , when provided the repo URL and Repo token path.
+The function `get-repo-params` is designed to retrieve the repo-related information, when provided the repo URL and Repo token path.

 ### Parameter
 {: #get_repo_params-parameter}